equwal/clic/README.md

 ===============

 By default *clic* will load the page **gopherproject/1/** with a number on the left of each link.
-Pleas type the number of a link to follow it.
+Please type the number of a link to follow it.
 If it's a text, the $PAGER program will be called to show it, if it's a binary file (types g,I and 9) it will be downloaded into `/tmp/` and then `xdg-open` will be called on the filename.